-By day I work as a senior UX designer at South Africa's largest e-commerce company.
+By day I work as a UX designer and usability specialist.

 After I finished my music degree, I dabbled in a science degree and then found my way into an Masters in IT where I stumbled upon the wonderful world of human-computer interaction (HCI).
 I realised that many right-handed tools are unusable for left-handed people by design (for right-handed people!), and I discovered that HCI/UX design is a serendipitous combination of logic, design, science, psychology and creativity.
 It was the perfect combination for this musician turned computer scientist (briefly) who then became a UX designer.

 Basically, my work involves putting the user at the centre of any problem that needs solving, and researching and designing creative solutions that cater to a wide variety of user needs, so that products (mostly digital, in my case) are as user-friendly as possible.

 At Pearson I designed and facilitated an internal UX training course and materials, to spread the word about the power of user-centred design and user research.